VR-25/acc/README.md

 0. All commands/actions require root.

-1. Install/upgrade: flash\* the zip or use ACC front-end app (e.g. AccA).
+1. Install/upgrade: flash\* the zip or use a front-end app (e.g. AccA).
 There are two additional ways of upgrading: `acc --upgrade` (online) and `acc --flash` (zip flasher).
 Rebooting after installation/removal is generally unnecessary.